hrishikeshsathyian/tp/docs/UserGuide.md

 ### Finding people: `findperson`

 You can view all weddings with people that match the provided search terms.
-You can search for any number of search terms, and HappyEverAfter will list all weddings with members that match any of the terms provided.
+You can search for any number of search terms, and HappyEverAfter will show the information of all weddings with members that match any of the terms provided.
-Remember to use list command to view all the weddings.
+You can use open command to view a specific wedding.

 Format: `findperson [SEARCH TERMS]`